-Managing Director and CEO
+Managing Partner, CEO

 Tomakin oversees the strategic direction and financial performance of GSSG Solar and its investments.
 Tomakin plays a key role in fundraising efforts and is involved in the structuring of all GSSG transactions.
-Before joining GSSG Solar, Tomakin was the VP of Finance & Investment and co-head of the Global Special Situations Group at SunEdison and oversaw the execution of several creative financing structures.
-Previously, he was an original member of a wind and solar investment platform at a private investment fund where he originated, structured, and invested in solar portfolios across the U.S. Earlier in his career, he consulted at the Rocky Mountain Institute.
+Before founding GSSG Solar, Tomakin was the VP of Finance & Investment and co-head of the Global Special Situations Group at SunEdison and oversaw the execution of several creative financing structures.
+Previously, he was an original member of a wind and solar investment platform at a private investment fund where he originated, structure, and invested in solar portfolios across the U.S. Earlier in his career, he consulted at the Rocky Mountain Institute.
 Tomakin received his B.S. in mechanical engineering with honors from University of Denver and his M.S. in civil engineering from Stanford University.

 Jason oversees technical activities and operations at GSSG Solar, including the technical diligence of potential transactions and is a member of the company’s investment committee.
 Jason is involved in assessing the technical and operational viability of all solar assets at GSSG Solar to ensure they meet all requirements for investment.
-A 17-year veteran of the solar industry and an early employee of SunEdison, Jason was most recently the Managing Director of Operations within the Global Special Situations Group.
-Previously, Jason was the VP of Engineering, Procurement & Construction (EPC) for SunEdison where he led a several hundred person team responsible for the development, design, permitting, and construction of over 300MW of solar projects across a variety of applications, customers, and geographies.
+A veteran of the solar industry since 2001 and an early employee of SunEdison, prior to his role as a co-founder at GSSG Solar, Jason was the Managing Director of Operations within the Global Special Situations Group.
+Previously, Jason was the VP of Engineering.
+Procurement & Construction (EPC) for SunEdison where he led a several hundred person team responsible for the development, design, permitting, and construction of over 300 MW of solar projects across a variety of applications, customers, and geographies.
 Prior to SunEdison, Jason worked in BP’s solar division in both a business and product development role.
 He has evaluated technical feasibility, operational optimization, and the resulting financial impacts across a wide range of solar project technologies.
 He received his B.S. in mechanical engineering from Virginia Polytechnic Institute (VA Tech) and an MBA from University of Texas, Austin.

 Nina manages the corporate finance activities of GSSG and its affiliates, including tax, accounting and compliance matters.
 For over a decade, she has actively worked in accounting and tax roles providing leadership and strategic direction on financial operations.
 Prior to joining GSSG, she held lead accounting positions with private investment firms managing diversified portfolios in the energy and real estate markets.
 Nina holds a BBA in Finance from the University of North Texas and a Masters in Accountancy from Texas State University.